 Business Reducing Term Policy Rider:

 This type of disability policy rider on an Overhead Expense DI policy directly pays your lender benefits to cover 100% of your monthly practice loan payment in the event of a disabling injury or illness.
 In most cases, when an attorney borrows money to start a new business or buy an existing one, they are required to cover the majority of the monthly loan payment with a disability insurance policy.
 If eligible, the disability benefits are paid directly to the lender as “loss payee” to save the loan from default due to the disability of the borrower.

 BRT policies can cover up to 100% of the monthly loan payment and have a benefit period from five to 30 years (age limits do apply, ask for details).
 BRT policies have a choice of several elimination periods including one, two, three, six, or 12 months.
 Plans are very affordable.

 Disability Buy-Out Policy:

 One of the most overlooked insurance issues for small business owners is the disability buy-out policy.
 These policies provide the funding for the disability provision in a partnership agreement upon the total disability of one or more of the partners in a partnership.
 It allows for a clean transition of the business by providing cash to assist in the purchase of a disabled partner’s interest – allowing the non-disabled partner to purchase their interest in the business at a pre-determined price per the partnership agreement.

-Benefit amounts up to $2,000,000 per insured (subject to business valuation formulas) are available.
+Benefit amounts up to $3,500,000 per insured (subject to business valuation formulas and policy elimination periods) are available.
 Various funding methods including, “lump sum,” “down payment/monthly payment,” and “level monthly payments” are available.
 Common elimination periods available are 12, 18 or 24 months.